gkubed/gkubed.github.io/_posts/2022-04-19-the-scion-fr-s-chronicles-part-i-early-ownership.markdown

 {% include image_full.html url="https://www.flickr.com/photos/gkubed/29767515524/in/album-72157673989873132/" imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/_MG_0070-1400.jpg" title="" caption="Andrew again in the background, working on Suki, seemingly with the whole dashboard out this time" %}
 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/20170722_124754-1400.jpg" title="" caption="David, Matt, and I paddocked at Autocross" %}
-{% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/20170416_184416-1400.jpg" title="" caption="One of my fondest memories with the car was taking my grandma to the Easter Cantata.
-She was a good sport about it being low." %}
+{% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/20170416_184416-1400.jpg" title="" caption="One of my fondest memories with the car was taking my grandma to her church's Easter Cantata.
+She was a great sport about it being low." %}
 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/Snapchat-1566394961-1400.jpg" title="" caption="Working on my car wherever there was space - in this case, rolling my fenders.
 I nailed it on the passenger side but did pretty bad on the driver's side" %}
 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/Snapchat-713225990-1400.jpg" title="" caption="Owning only one vehicle and having a roommate who only has a Miata means you get yourself in tricky situations when you need to move big objects - like this cat tree I got off Craigslist" %}
 {% include image_full.html imageurl="https://i.guyon.io/2022-04-19-the-scion-fr-s-chronicles-part-1-early-ownership/Snapchat-537790474-1400.jpg" title="" caption="Zack riding shotty while I put in some laps at autocross" %}